theapache64/raven/README.md

 Raven is a wallpaper app, made with the collection of quotes from the books in The Monk Who Sold His Ferrari series.
 Raven is powered by [Retrosheet](https://github.com/theapache64/retrosheet) library.

+## How does it work ?

+- Raven has a worker running 1 time a day.
+It'll collect the quote of the day and will automatically generate a wallpaper with that quote.
+- You can browse through all the available quotes and categories using the app.
+- You can also customize the wallpaper by simply pressing the `"` button. (top right - categories screen).
+ Below given some of the gestures and it's functionality in that screen.

+**Gestures**

+- Swipe down to get a random quote
+- Swipe left/right to change the font
+- Swipe up to write your own quote

 ## Download

 - Raven is still in experimental stage.
 Bugs are expected.